HassaanKhaskheli/Virtual-Knowledge-Distillation-Paper-Implementation/README.md

-# Virtual-Knowledge-Distillation-Paper-Implementation
-An implementation of the virtual knowledge distillation concept presented in the paper "A Virtual Knowledge Distillation via Conditional GAN" published by SIHWAN KIM, Big Data &amp; AI Laboratory, Hana Institute of Technology

 # Virtual Knowledge Distillation via Conditional GAN

 This repository contains the implementation of the research paper "A Virtual Knowledge Distillation via Conditional GAN" by Sihwan Kim, Big Data & AI Laboratory, Hana Institute of Technology.
 The implementation uses a Conditional GAN (cGAN) framework to facilitate knowledge transfer between a large teacher model and a smaller student model, enabling efficient deployment of deep learning models without compromising on accuracy.